-Tirupathur District consists of two Revenue Divisions, Tirupathur and Vaniyambadi, Four Taluks., Tirupattur, Natrampalli, Vaniyambadi, and Ambur, Fifteen Revenue Firkas, Tirupattur, Andiyappanur, Koratti, Kandili, Jolarpet, Pudurnadu, Natrampalli, Ammanankoil, Vaniyambadi, Ambalur, Alangayam,Ambur, Madhanur, Thuthipattu, and Melsanankuppam., comprising of 195 Revenue Villages.
-The District has Six blocks, Thirupathur, Natrampalli, Kandhili, Jolarpet, Alangayam, and Madhanur, comprising of 208 Village Panchayats.
+Tirupathur District consists of two Revenue Divisions, Tirupathur and Vaniyambadi, Four Taluks., Tirupathur, Natrampalli, Vaniyambadi, and Ambur, Fifteen Revenue Firkas, Tirupathur, Andiyappanur, Koratti, Kandili, Jolarpet, Pudurnadu, Natrampalli, Ammanankoil, Vaniyambadi, Ambalur, Alangayam,Ambur, Madhanur, Thuthipattu, and Melsanankuppam., comprising of 195 Revenue Villages.
+The District has Six blocks, Tirupathur, Natrampalli, Kandhili, Jolarpet, Alangayam, and Madhanur, comprising of 208 Village Panchayats.
 There are five Municipalities, Tirupathur, Jolarpet, Vaniyambadi, and Ambur and Three Town Panchayats Alangayam, Natrampalli, and Udayendiram.

 Tirupathur is connected with major cities in the states of Tamil Nadu, Andhra Pradesh.
 The National Highways passing through Tirupathur District are NH 46 (Bangalore–Chennai road) and NH 4 from Tirupathur District to Chennai.

 The District is rich in mineral deposits